kidanger/Drystal/doc/api.rst

 .. lua:function:: new_system() -> System

 Creates a new particle system.
-By default, attributs are initialized with random values.
+By default, attributes are initialized with random values.
 Make sure to call appropriate setters to obtain the desired particle effect.

 Physic